SGGPO

 Heavy rain knocked down purple onions.
 Photo: NGUYEN TRANG |

 The onion field of nearly 4 sao of Mrs. Pham Thi Thanh (Thanh Thuy village, Binh Hai commune) was also flooded.
-She said: "When I planted nearly 550 kg of onion seeds, the price of onion seeds was up to 80,000 VND/kg.
-Now that it has been flooded, I can only salvage 20%, the rest is lost.
-After harvesting and cleaning the onions, I call traders to buy them, but they may not come, because the damaged onions are very difficult to sell."
+She said: "When we planted nearly 5.5 quintals of onion seeds, the price of onion seeds was 80,000 VND/kg.
+Now that it has been flooded, we can only salvage 20%, the rest is lost.
+After harvesting and cleaning the onions, we call traders to buy them, but they may not come, because the damaged onions are very difficult to sell."

 People in Thanh Thuy village (Binh Hai commune, Binh Son district, Quang Ngai province) are waiting for the onion crop to save money to plant coriander and garlic next season.
 Photo: NGUYEN TRANG |

-Mr. Pham Cau, Vice Chairman of Binh Hai Commune People's Committee, said: "This crop, the area of purple onions is not large, but heavy rains caused damage.
+Mr. Pham Cau, Vice Chairman of Binh Hai Commune People's Committee, said: "This crop, the area of purple onion cultivation is not large, but heavy rains caused damage.
 The locality recommends that farmers actively take care of and fertilize to harvest the remaining onion areas.
-Due to the development of the tropical depression, the locality has informed farmers to temporarily stop planting all types of crops to avoid damage."
+In the face of the tropical depression, the locality informed farmers to temporarily stop planting all types of crops to avoid damage."

 Shallots salvaged and brought home.
 Photo: NGUYEN TRANG |